pbrisbin/pbrisbin.com/_posts/2014-03-30-applicative_functors.md

 can only work with `f (a -> b)` but the other can work with `a -> f b`.
 What does this mean?

-Well, since our input function is now producing its own context, it gives us to ability to alter the context which is ultimately returned.
+Well, since our input function is now producing its own context, it gives us the ability to alter the context which is ultimately returned.
 In order for us *producing* a context to have the effect of *altering* the result's context, there needs to be some facility by which `(=<<)` is resolving what we produce